D-NAVIO-Project/d-navio-platform/int-temp-partners.md

 ## 5. Onboarding Checklist

-Before going live, confirm the following with the D-NAVIO team:
+Before going live, confirm the following with the NTUA team:

 - [ ] Client ID and Client Secret received
 - [ ] Topics you need access to have been confirmed